kaweewatBumrung/loraP2Ppolling/README.md

 > P2Ppolling.setPolling_interval(...);
 - for master you have to set polling interval. see [Polling interval](#calculate_polling_interval) how to calculate that so you not exceed 1% duty cycle.

+> P2Ppolling.set_T_waitforJoin(...);
+- for master you have to set the duration for master to wait for node to join before it start polling. if not set it will be the duration to sweep all channel + acktimeOut.

 > P2Ppolling.setExled(...);
 - for node you can set Exled that will just toggle when it about to send data. i use it for debug. don't set it if you not using it.